huilinghe19/sardana_practise/README.md

     User 7001.000000000000000000000000000000000000000000000
     Dial 7001.000000000000000000000000000000000000000000000

 The positions and the motor names are different as usual.
-I will check the connections.
-I have deleted these and re-created controllers and motors in sardana.
+We can rename them in spock with command %renameelem.

 1. There are controllers and motors in Sardana, but you can not use them because of the permission problem.